aappleby/hancho/docs/README.md

 - ```jobs``` (Default: ```os.cpu_count()```)
     - The number of console commands Hancho will run in parallel.

-# Helper methods defined in hancho.config:
+# Helper methods defined in hancho.Config:

  - ```len([list])```
     - Same as Python's ```len()```